mahmoudmahdy446/Find-Smallest-Number-/README.md

-#Find-Smallest-Number
+## Find Smallest and Largest Number

- Input a set of Numbers to find the smallest and largest one of them.
+ ### Input a set of Numbers to find the smallest and largest one of them.